domarp-j/react-testing/PITCHME.md

 ## What About Snapshot Tests?

-Snapshot testing entails an admission of defeat in capturing the essential details of a component: instead we capture them all.

-- Visual Testing Handbook
+"Snapshot testing entails an admission of defeat in capturing the essential details of a component: instead we capture them all." - Visual Testing Handbook

 ---